Code Clone Detection via an AlphaFold-Inspired Framework: Biological Inspiration: From AlphaFold to AlphaCC

+The adaptation of MSA Construction is motivated by two similarities between protein structure prediction and code clone detection.

-First, as shown in Figure~\ref{protein_code}, protein sequences and token sequences share a common structural pattern: a \textbf{linear symbolic structure}.
-That is, both protein sequences and token sequences are linear sequences consisting of a finite number of discrete symbols---amino acids in the former and code tokens in the latter.
-Moreover, there are $20$ standard types of amino acids in protein sequences, such as Alanine, Cysteine, Lysine, and Proline.
-Similarly, for a given programming language, code tokens fall into a finite number of categories, such as modifiers, identifiers, keywords, and operators.
+First, there exists a sequential similarity between protein sequences and token sequences.
+As shown in Figure~\ref{protein_code}, both sequences share a common structural pattern: a \textbf{linear symbolic structure}.
+That is, both protein sequences and token sequences are linear sequences consisting of finite sets of discrete symbols---amino acids in the former and code tokens in the latter.
+Moreover, each symbol belongs to a predefined category.
+Protein sequences consist of $20$ standard amino acid types, such as Alanine, Cysteine, and Proline.
+Similarly, for a given programming language, code tokens fall into a finite number of categories, such as identifiers, keywords, and operators.
 Each token belongs to exactly one category, as determined by the language's lexical analyzer.
+Second, both protein structure prediction and code clone detection face an inherent challenge: a single sequence contains only limited information, which is insufficient to infer deeper properties---three-dimensional structure for proteins~\cite{shih2012evolutionary} and program functionality for code.

+To address this limitation, AlphaFold introduces MSA to aggregate homologous protein sequences into an aligned representation, enabling the capture of evolutionary and structural patterns that cannot be inferred from a single sequence alone~\cite{lupo2022protein,rao2021msa,zhang2024historical}.
+Motivated by these similarities and the role of MSA in AlphaFold, AlphaCC introduces Code MSA to enrich the semantic representation of individual token sequences.
+For each target sequence, AlphaCC retrieves functionally similar code instances from a large-scale codebase and aligns them to form a Code MSA, providing a broader context than an isolated code fragment for subsequent representation learning.
+To further enrich token representation, AlphaCC additionally introduces type-specific projections and an interaction mechanism.
+Overall, Code MSA serves as the foundation for enhancing semantic understanding in AlphaCC.